AshkanVakili9/Delivery_Online_shop_backend/README.md

 * https://github.com/NoobstrGTR/Delivery_Online_shop_backend.git

-2. Move into the project directory and run docker-compose build to build the project.\n3.
-After the build process is complete, run docker-compose up to start the   project.
+2. Move into the project directory and run "docker-compose up" to start the project.

-3. Open your web browser and go to http://localhost:8000/ to view the app.
+3. Open your web browser and go to http://localhost:8000/ to view the app api's.

 # Project Structure